 Historically, Lebanese families had many children but today tend to have just one or two.
 Extended family members often assist with childcare, with cousins often raised together like siblings.
-Although the legal working age is 14, young children in poorer families, particularly refugee children, are expected to help supplement the family income typically by working in agriculture, construction, or manufacturing (see p.
-2 of Economics and Resources).
-Children living in poverty, especially refugee and displaced children, often face abuse, sexual exploitation.

-homelessness, and restricted access to education (see p.
-4 of Learning and Knowledge).
+Although the legal working age is 14, young children in poorer families, particularly refugee children, are expected to help supplement the family income typically by working in agriculture, construction, or manufacturing (see Economics and Resources).
+Children living in poverty, especially refugee and displaced children, often face abuse, sexual exploitation, homelessness, and restricted access to education (see Learning and Knowledge).

-Birth: While traditions vary across religious groups (see p.
-1 of Religion and Spirituality), a new mother and her child typically rest together at home for the first 40 days following the birth.
+Birth: While traditions vary across religious groups (see Religion and Spirituality), a new mother and her child typically rest together at home for the first 40 days following the birth.
 Among Muslims, the father whispers the adhan (call to prayer) into a baby's right ear and the profession of faith in his left immediately following the birth.